-Here's my elevator pitch of what this is— first, you need to know about DeafBlind people.
-You may be most familiar with Helen Keller, as there's a solid chance you were taught about her in school.
-The gist is that DeafBlind people have extremely limited vision and hearing.
-The common response to help DeafBlind people access the same tools used by the rest of the world is through a care aide, but constantly relying on another person is costly and difficult to support.
+If you want an elevator pitch for this project, this is it: First, you need to know about DeafBlind people.
+The most well-known DeafBlind person is certainly Helen Keller, but there are tens of thousands of DeafBlind people in the U.S., and millions across in the world.
+The gist is that DeafBlind people have extremely limited vision and hearing simultaneously.
+The common response to the need for DeafBlind accessibility resources is through a care aide, but constantly relying on another person is costly and difficult to support.
 I'm not the first to notice this issue, and I'd be committing a great injustice if I did not immediately point you to tatum robotics who inspired my journey with this project.
 The idea of Tatum's device is to implement tactile sign language, i.e. sign language you feel with your hands, into the hands of a robot, ensuring that there was no longer a need for an interpreter's constant presence.
 They've since made vast improvements, but my project ventures into an area they have not yet conquered— browsing the internet.
 The plan for my project is to create a chrome extension that can intake information on a screen and turn that into robotic sign language.

 This project originally kicked off as a science fair project in my junior year of high school.
 With my lab partner I built a proof-of-concept that included a rather crude robotic hand (pictured below).
 The user interface was something of a joke, but it was solid proof that all the foundations were there to make internet browsing with tactile sign language a possibility.